Maggie Smith Dame Famous People from Essex

 Smith studied acting at the Oxford Playhouse School and started appearing in revues in Oxford in 1952 and London in 1955.
 In 1963 Smith signed up with Britain’s National Theatre company, and the following year she played Desdemona contrary Laurence Olivier’s Othello.
 She repeated that part in Olivier’s motion-picture version of Othello in 1965 and more appeared with the National Theatre in such functions as Silvia in George Farquhar’s The Recruiting Officer (1963).

-In 1978 Smith starred in California Suite, a movie adaptation of Neil Simon's Broadway play.
-Her efficiency as an Oscar-nominated actress who bickers with her hubby (played by Michael Caine) made her a real-life Academy Award for best supporting starlet.
+In 1978 Smith starred in California Suite, a movie adaptation of Neil Simon’s Broadway play.
+Her efficiency as an Oscar-nominated actress who bickers with her hubby (played by Michael Caine who attended Hackney Downs School) made her a real-life Academy Award for best supporting starlet.
 Smith likewise received Oscar elections for her jobs as a chaperone to a young woman traveling in Italy in A Room with a View (1985) and as a countess in Gosford Park (2001).

 Smith’s subsequent films consist of The Lonely Passion of Judith Hearne (1987), a drama in which she played the title role; the comedy Sister Act (1992), which starred Whoopi Goldberg; The Secret Garden (1993), an adaptation of Frances Hodgson Burnett’s book; Ladies in Lavender (2004), with Judi Dench; and Becoming Jane (2007), which envisions the early life of author Jane Austen.
 She later on enlivened the ensemble funnies The Best Exotic Marigold Hotel (2011), about a team of British retired people in India, and Quartet, which centred on 4 aging opera singers.
 In the early 21st century Smith played Professor Minerva McGonagall in the movie adaptations of J.K.
 Rowling’s popular Harry Potter series, and she offered a voice for the animated Shakespeare spoof Gnomeo & Juliet (2011).